-Pable 1: Kohlberg's Stages of Moral Development Levels and stages Definition Example Level 1 Preconventional The activity is wrong if The nurse follows stage 1: punishment one is punished and the hospital's policy so as and obedience activity is right if one is not to be sacked orientation not punished.
-A child on admission Stage 2: Action is taken to satisfy agrees to take his Instrumental one's needs. drugs if the nurse will relativist orientation give him biscuits.
-Level 2 Action is taken to please The nurse in-charge Conventional another and gain approval gives a subordinate a Stage 3 interpersonal day off to enable her concordance (good attend to personal boy, nice girl) matters.
-Right behaviour is Stage 4: law and obeying the law and The nurse does not order orientation following the rules. allow a client's C4 relation to visit him T1 2 Standard of behaviour is because hospital rules Level 3 based on adhering to laws stipulated no visitors Post conventional Stage 5: social that protect the welfare and rights of others. after 6.30pm.
-Stage 5: social contract, legalistic Personal values and A nurse arranges for a orientation opinions are recognised Moslem client to have Officiation and violating the rights of privacy for prayer other is avoided. each evening.
-5 MILL 10 W1 010001 turn o voming.
+Table 1.
+Rumberg's Stages of World Development

+Levels and stages Definition Example

+Level 1

+Preconventional The activity is wrong if The nurse follows

+stage 1: punishment one is punished and the hospital"s policy so

+and obedience activity is right if one is as not to be sacked

+orientation not punished.

+• A child on admission

+Stage 2: Action is taken to satisfy agrees to take his

+Instrumental one"s needs. drugs if the nurse will

+relativist orientation give him biscuits.

+Level 2 Action is taken to please The nurse in-charge

+Conventional gives a subordinate a

+Stage 3 approval day off to enable her

+interpersonal attend to personal

+concordance (good matters.

+boy, nice girl)

+Right behaviour is The nurse does not

+Stage 4: law and obeying the law and allow a client"s

+order orientation following the rules. relation to visit him

+because hospital rules

+Standard of behaviour is

+Level 3 based on adhering to

+Post conventional laws that protect the

+Stage 5: social

+contract, legalistic others.
+Personal values

+orientation have privacy for

+recognised and violating

+the rights of other is avoided.

+avoided.

 Universal moral A nurse becomes an

-Stage 6: Universal principles are advocate for a
+Stage 6: Universal principles are

 ethical principles internalised.
-Person hospitalized client by
+Person

-respects other humans reporting to the
+respects other humans •

-and believes that nursing supervisor a
+and believes that 1 0

-relationships are based on conversation in which
+relationships are based

-mutual trust a physician threatened
+on mutual trust which a physician

+threatened to

-to withhold assistance
+withhold assistance

-unless client agreed to
+unless client agreed

-surgery.
+to surgery.